opencrvs/opencrvs-core/packages/client/src/forms/configuration/README.md

   The level of the educational qualification of the father.

-  - #### `secondaryAddressSameAsOtherSecondary`
-    This is a radio option field, which checks whether the father’s address is the same as mother’s.
-If so, then the mother's address is copied into the father’s address.

 7.  ### documents
     This section is responsible for taking input of the supporting documents.
 It has only one view group.